pypy/pypy/pypy/doc/architecture.rst

 The RPython standard library is to be found in the ``rlib`` subdirectory.

-Consult `Getting Started with RPython`_ for further reading
+Consult `Getting Started with RPython`_ for further reading or `RPython By Example`_ for another take on what can be done using RPython without writing an interpreter over it.

 Translation
 ~~~~~~~~~~~